 500.141: Additional Operational Requirements for Social Consumption Establishments

-In addition to the general operational requirements for Marijuana Establishments required under 935 CMR 500.105, and except as otherwise provided in 935 CMR 500.141, a Social Consumption Establishment shall comply with 935 CMR 500.110; and additional operational requirements under 935 CMR 500.140 and 935 CMR 500.141.
+In addition to the general operational requirements for Marijuana Establishments required under 935 CMR 500.105: General Operational Requirements for Marijuana Establishments, and except as otherwise provided in 935 CMR 500.141: Additional Operational Requirements for Social Consumption Establishments, a Social Consumption Establishment shall comply with 935 CMR 500.110: Security Requirements for Marijuana Establishments; and additional operational requirements under 935 CMR 500.140: Additional Operational Requirements for Retail Sale and 935 CMR 500.141: Additional Operational Requirements for Social Consumption Establishments.

 Written Policies and Procedures.
-In addition to the written operating policies required under 935 CMR 500.105(1), a Social Consumption Establishment shall maintain written policies and procedures for the sale, distribution, and serving of Marijuana and Marijuana Products, and provide Responsible Vendor Training to employees on the policies and procedures prior to commencing operations , which shall include but not be limited to:
+In addition to the written operating policies required under 935 CMR 500.105(1): Written Operating Procedures, prior to commencing operations, a Social Consumption Establishment shall maintain written policies and procedures for the sale, distribution, and serving of Marijuana and Marijuana Products and provide in-house training to employees to the extant not covered in a Responsible Vendor Training Program course on such policies and procedures.
+In-house training provided under this 935 CMR 500.141(2): Written Policies and Procedures may be counted toward the eight-hour total training requirement required under 935 CMR 500.105(2)(a).
+Such written policies and procedures shall include without limitation:

-Methods for identifying, recording, and reporting diversion, theft, or loss, and for correcting all errors and inaccuracies in inventories in compliance with 935 CMR 500.110(7) and 935 CMR 500.141(8);
+Methods for identifying, recording, and reporting diversion, theft, or loss, and for correcting all errors and inaccuracies in inventories in compliance with 935 CMR 500.110(7): Cash Handling and Transportation Requirements and 935 CMR 500.141(8): Incident Reporting;

 Procedures to ensure that all sales of Marijuana and Marijuana Products under a Social Consumption Establishment license shall include a label or supplementary insert with the following information: